Alzheimer's drug lecanemab receives accelerated approval amid safety concerns

 The trial results also showed that about 0.7% of participants in the lecanemab group and 0.8% of those in the placebo group died, corresponding to six deaths in the lecanemab group and seven in the placebo group.

-"We believe, based on the totality of positive data from clinical trials of this treatment, that the FDA should approve.
-Peer-reviewed, published results show lecanemab will provide patients in the earliest stages of Alzheimer's more time to participate in daily life and live independently.
-It could mean many months more of recognizing their spouse, children and grandchildren," Maria Carrillo, the group's chief science officer, said in a statement days before the FDA decision.
+"The FDA carefully reviewed the evidence for Leqembi before granting approval.
+CMS, in sharp contrast, denied coverage for Leqembi months ago before it had even reviewed this drug's evidence.
+CMS has never done this before for any drug, and it is clearly harmful and unfair to those with Alzheimer's.
+Without access to and coverage of this treatment and others in its class, people are losing days, weeks, months -- memories, skills and independence.
+They're losing time."

-She added that the Alzheimer's Association hopes that the Centers for Medicare and Medicaid Services "will move quickly" to cover the drug and "revise its coverage decision that currently blocks access to this treatment."
-CMS determines whether to cover FDA-approved therapies based on whether it deems them to be safe and effective.
-Carrillo said that the Alzheimer's Association "has filed a formal request asking CMS to provide full and unrestricted coverage for FDA-approved Alzheimer's treatments."
+CMS told CNN that it will review and respond to the association's request.
+The agency also noted that it continues to stay informed about ongoing clinical trials, including the most recent lecanemab results published in the New England Journal of Medicine.
+Also, it has met with drugmakers to learn about their efforts since CMS's coverage decision was announced.

-In 2021, the FDA approved the drug Aduhelm for early phases of Alzheimer's disease -- but that FDA decision has been shrouded in controversy as a congressional investigation found last week that the FDA's "atypical collaboration" to approve the high-priced Alzheimer's drug was "rife with irregularities."
+The FDA approved Aduhelm for early phases of Alzheimer's disease in 2021 -- but that decision has been shrouded in controversy as a congressional investigation found last week that the FDA's "atypical collaboration" to approve the high-priced drug was "rife with irregularities."

 Before Aduhelm, the FDA had not approved a novel therapy for the condition since 2003.